 What gets compared in a registered design infringement case?

-To understand what this means in practice, we have to consider a decision of the Supreme Court in the Trunki case (PMS International Group Plc v Magmatic Ltd [2016] UKSC 12 (9 March 2016).
+To understand what this means in practice, we will consider a decision of the Supreme Court in the Trunki case (PMS International Group Plc v Magmatic Ltd [2016] UKSC 12 (9 March 2016).
 Magmatic had registered six monochrome CAD images, with grey-scale shading and distinct tonal contrasts but little detail and no indication of the actual colour (See below).

 Their later registrations included colours and markings, but it was the earlier registrations that were in issue in the case, and the Supreme Court decided that the defendants’ cases did not use the (non-detailed) designs.
-The Court of Appeal had therefore been right to conclude that the overall impression produced by the two designs was very different, so there was no infringement.
+The Court of Appeal had been right to conclude that the overall impression produced by the two designs was very different, so there was no infringement.

-Like other IP rights, registered designs are territorial.
+Like other intellectual rights, registered designs are territorial.
 You can only sue for infringement if someone has used your UK registered design in the UK.
 That does not necessarily mean that they have made products here: they might have imported them from anywhere.
-It’s usually more effective to go after the manufacturer than an importer, but this might be impracticable and you would need a large portfolio of design registrations to be able sue in every country where people might be making knock-off copies.
+It’s usually more effective to go after the manufacturer than an importer, but this might be impracticable and you would need a large portfolio of design registrations to be able to sue in every country where people might be making knock-off copies.

 You might also have registered design protection in the EU, especially if you registered a Community design while the UK was still an EU Member State.
-Registered design law was harmonised throughout the EU and a unitary piece of intellectual property, the Community design (which has both registered and unregistered variants), was created and many UK business applied for registered Community designs.
+Registered design law was harmonised throughout the EU and a unitary piece of intellectual property, the Community design (which has both registered and unregistered variants), was created and many UK businesses applied for registered Community designs.
 If you have a registered Community design you might be able to use it to address the same infringement in other European countries.

 Where is the burden of proof in a registered design infringement case?